julien-conan/devblog/src/pages/welcome-to-the-blog/index.md

 featuredImage: './featured.jpg'
 ---

-Welcome to my new blog, I hope you enjoy your stay!
-Fasten your seatbelts, decrease ambient lights, and follow me.
+Welcome to my blog, I hope you will enjoy your stay!
+Decrease ambient lights, fasten your seatbelts, and follow me inside front and back-end various programming.

 <!-- end -->